datarightsfinder/website/README.md

   * Replace the value for `GITHUB_TOKEN` with a [personal access token from GitHub](https://github.com/settings/tokens).
 This token should have the `public_repo` scope only.
   * `WEBHOOK_KEY` can have a dummy value, unless you need to [configure the webhook](#configuring-the-webhook).

 5. Run `npm install` to install dependencies

-6. Run `npm run seed` to populate the empty database
+6. Run `node seed.js` to populate the empty database

 7. Run `gulp` to start the app.
 (If this fails, run `sudo npm install -g gulp-cli` and try again).